t-clark04/Clark-Data-Science-Portfolio/TidyData-Project/README.md

 The project files have now been downloaded to your computer as a zip file.
 Locate the zip file in your Downloads folder.
 It should look something like this:

 ![Getting Started 2](data/Getting_Started_2.png)

+Right-click on the file (or double-click on a Mac) and extract the contents.
+Now, open up ``main.ipynb`` in your favorite IDE (mine is VSCode!), and you can run the whole notebook yourself!

+Note: This Jupyter notebook uses the following Python libraries: ``pandas``, ``warnings``, ``seaborn``, and ``matplotlib``.
+If you have never used these libraries before or they are not contained within your Python Standard Library, you may need to install these before you can run the notebook.
+To do so, just hop over to the "Terminal" or the "Command Line" of your IDE, and type: ``pip install package-name``.
+For example, to install pandas, just enter ``pip install pandas`` in the terminal and hit enter.
+Once all of these dependencies are installed, you should be good to go!